amadeuio/typescript-exercises/README.md

 Write a TypeScript class called Queue that represents a generic queue data structure.
 The class should have the following methods:

-- `enqueue(item: T): void`: Adds an item of type T to the end of the queue.
-Note 📝: You may assume that the method will always receive an argument of type T.
+- `enqueue(item: T): void`: Adds an item of type T to the end of the queue. 📝 Note: You may assume that the method will always receive an argument of type T.

 - `dequeue(): T | undefined`: Removes and returns the item at the front of the queue.
 If the queue is empty, return `undefined`.